 Spambots send a ‘dropper’ file that looks like a normal email attachment and downloads malware when opened.
 The emails sent by Onliner Spambot, contain a hidden pixel-sized image that gets past spam filters because the credentials are legitimate.
 When the email is opened, the pixel image is loaded and sends back the IP address and user-agent information that identifies the type of computer, operating system and other device information.
 This helps the attacker know who to target with the Ursnif malware.

 This trick is called ‘fingerprinting’, and also enables the spammer to establish whether the email campaign has been successful.

 You can check if your email address is on the list by going to haveibeenpwned.com– a website that stores details of email addresses that have been leaked.
 If your name is on the list, change your password now and keep an eye on any suspicious activity on your bank account.

 Learn how to execute audits

-For further practical advice, our ISO27001 Certified ISMS Lead Auditor Online Masterclass is ideal for anyone conducting internal and external audits.
+For further practical advice, our ISO27001 Certified ISMS Lead Auditor Online Training Course is ideal for anyone conducting internal and external audits.